Substantial Incorporation Structure™

 If your business is eligible we can solve these three issues, and transfer the business into a limited company with no immediate tax charge, and no need to lose your current mortgages.

-We are the originators, with Property118.com, of the Substantial Incorporation Strategy.
+We are the originators of the Substantial Incorporation Strategy.

 CGT